-The M6 Stage 1 email address is info@M6Stage1.com.au and will be included on Project site hoarding and on all notifications and updates.
+The M6 Stage 1 email address is info@M6Stage1.com.au and will be included on Project site hoardings and on all project notifications and updates.

-The M6 Stage 1 postal address, PO Box 7261, Alexandria NSW 2015 will also be included on all notifications.
+The M6 Stage 1 postal address, PO Box 7261, Alexandria NSW 2015 will also be included on Project site hoardings and on all project notifications and updates.

-The community information line, email address and postal address will be made publicly available on the interactive web portal, notifications, community updates and site hoardings at each construction site.
+The community information line, email address and postal address will be made publicly available on the interactive web portal, project notifications, community updates and site hoardings at each construction site.